Teacher Quality and Retention Program (TQRP)

 Overview

-From its first Summer Institute in 2009, the Teacher Quality and Retention Program (TQRP) has provided high-caliber training and mentoring to aspiring, pre-service and new teachers from publicly-supported HBCUs and PBIs across the country.
-The result of lessons learned from a 2006 Gates School Reform grant, as well as the Teacher Prep Program Pilot in 2008, TQRP has emerged into a robust, research-based program that has impacted over 600 Program Fellows over the last 10 years across 20 different states and 45 TMCF member-schools.
-TQRP Fellows have impacted over 31,000 K through 12 students in high-need urban and rural areas across the nation.
+From its first Summer Institute in 2009, the Teacher Quality and Retention Program (TQRP) has provided high-caliber training and mentoring to aspiring, pre-service and new teachers from publicly supported HBCUs and PBIs across the country.
+TQRP has grown into a robust, research-based program that has impacted over 350 program fellows over the last 10 years across 20 different states and 57 TMCF member-schools.
+TQRP Fellows have impacted over 50,000 K-12 students in high-need urban and rural areas across the nation.

-TQRP is a five-year fellowship supporting new and aspiring teachers.
-TQRP provides high-quality, pre-service training, as well as personalized support once teachers enter into the classroom.
-Fellows are a part of a close-knit network of diverse teachers passionate about teaching in high-need urban and rural communities.
-Fellows have access to year-round PD and attend an intense 10-day summer institute that presents content from a culturally responsive, trauma-informed social-emotional learning approach.
-TQRP supports three individual areas of focus: HBCU Males, STEM and New Teachers in developing sound pedagogy and research-based educational practice– all with the goal of becoming future teacher leaders.
+TQRP is a fellowship supporting new and aspiring teachers.
+It provides high-quality, pre-service training, as well as personalized support once teachers enter into the classroom.
+Fellows are a part of a close-knit network of diverse teachers passionate about teaching in high-need communities.
+Fellows have access to year-round professional development and attend an intense summer institute that presents content from a culturally responsive, trauma-informed, social-emotional learning approach.
+TQRP supports three individual areas of focus: HBCU males, STEM and new teachers in developing sound pedagogy and research-based educational practice– all with the goal of becoming future teacher leaders.

 The TQRP application process is competitive and open to all interested candidates.
-Chosen participants, called TQRP Fellows, will embark on a multi-year commitment that begins with a summer institute each year.
-Fellows will continue to be developed with opportunities to attend professional conferences, interactive online support, as well as mentorship and leadership training.
+Chosen participants, known as TQRP Fellows, embark on a multi-year commitment that begins with a summer institute each year.
+Fellows continue development with opportunities for year-round professional development and support, as well as 1:1 coaching, mentorship and leadership training.
 Our TQRP Fellows will become the next generation of teacher leaders and part of a community of educators unlike any other.

 Leaders-Tomorrow